trufflesuite/txlog-to-plantuml/README.md

 The visualizer can improve current workflows and introduce new safeguards in your current dapp development practices.
 It is a communication tool that presents meaningful information across debugging, onboarding, validation, auditing and documentation concerns.

 The visualizer generates a Plantuml document that by itself can be viewed in your editor of choice, or rendered by a plantuml server.
-The plantuml document can be annotated for different needs.
+Plantuml documents can be annotated for different needs.

 For example...

 ### Debugging

-Getting the **Big Picture**.
+Seeing the **Big Picture**.
 The sequence diagrams shows the debugger's summary and outcome of a transaction that highlights **Reverts**, **selfdestructs** and message calls between contract participants.

-Studying a Sequence diagram of a transaction gives you context to reason about contract interactions before diving in with other tools.
-You could even discuss the diagram with your colleagues before examining code.
+This is an excellent way to quickly understand contract interactions before diving in with other tools.
+The diagram itself can be shared with colleagues for consultation.

-The following diagram shows the interaction between 3 contracts, `Entry`, `First` and `Second` which shows one contract *catching* a revert that occurred in another contract and continued processing.
-All without you stepping through the debugger.
+The following diagram shows the interaction between 3 contracts, `Entry`, `First` and `Second` which shows one contract _catching_ a revert initiated by another contract and continued processing.

 <details><summary>Click to view transaction overview</summary>